Ch0z/ch0z.github.io/_posts/2024-05-26-install-jekyll-docs-site-on-wsl.md

 winget search ubuntu
 ```

-If you don't have winget, you can use Microsoft Store it's working or you can download it [here](https://github.com/microsoft/winget-cli/releases)
+If you don't have winget, you can use Microsoft Store or you can download it [here](https://github.com/microsoft/winget-cli/releases)

 You should have something similar to this :
 ```